hamzehkhazaei/EECS3221_Xv6_AddSysCall_Assignment_3/README.md

 ## Testing the System Call

-Create a test user program to verify that your system call works correctly:
+Create a test user program as `getcourseno.c` to verify that your system call works correctly:

 ```c
 #include "kernel/types.h"